Children, particularly those aged from 1 to 5, often put objects in their mouth. This is a normal part of how they explore the world.

 Back blows for babies under 1 year

-- Sit down and lay your baby face down along your thighs, supporting their head with your hand.
+- Sit down and lay your baby face down along your thigh or forearm, supporting their back and head with your hand.

 - Give up to 5 sharp back blows with the heel of 1 hand in the middle of the back between the shoulder blades.